Conrad Prebys

 Conrad Prebys (August 20, 1933 – July 24, 2016) was a property developer and philanthropist based in San Diego, California.

 Prebys was born on August 20, 1933, in South Bend, Indiana, and graduated from Indiana University.
 He moved to San Diego in 1965 and co-founded Progress Construction.
 He bought out his partner in 1980.
 Over the years, Prebys shifted his focus from construction to property ownership.
 As of 2015 Prebys' Progress Management owned 81 properties in the greater San Diego area and had an estimated net worth of approximately US$1 billion.
 The Blackstone Group agreed to purchase the Prebys apartment portfolio in 2021.

 Prebys owned many apartment buildings, which provided housing for thousands of families with children.
-His concern for the well-being of these children resulted in his support of local Boys & Girls Clubs, where these children participate in educational and recreational activities and receive guidance from caring adults.
-In appreciation for his generous contributions, Boys & Girls Club facilities in Escondido, Ramona and Santee were named in his honor.
+Prebys supported local Boys & Girls Clubs, and, in recognition of his contributions, Boys & Girls Club facilities in Escondido, Ramona and Santee were named in his honor.